Ziyad07/Jupyter-Docker/README.md

 To persist work done in the jupyter notebook run the following command

-'sudo docker run -p 8888:8888 -v 'pwd'/notebooks:/notebooks -it jupyterdocker'
+`sudo docker run -p 8888:8888 -v 'pwd'/notebooks:/notebooks -it jupyterdocker`

 Where 'pwd' is the directory where you cloned the repo.
 The -v command is to mount the state locally